 Aluminium: Aluminium is a strong yet lightweight material resistant to rust.
 A portable firepit made with aluminium looks fantastic but tends to be a little more pricey than others.

 Copper: The advantage of copper is it doesn’t rust or corrode like other metals, making it perfect for outdoor use.
 Copper is also a great conductor of heat.
 The biggest downside of copper is it rather expensive compared to other materials.

 Ease of Set Up

-Camping equipment that is easy to set up makes for a happy camper – and a portable fire pit is no different.
-You certainly don’t want a fire pit that comes in many pieces and needs tools to put together.
-Once the fire pit is set up, you also want it to be easy to use.
+Camping equipment that is easy to set up makes for a happy camper – and a travel fire pit is no different.
+You certainly don’t want a folding fire pit Australia has that comes in many pieces and needs tools to put together.
+But, once the fire pit is set up, you also want it to be easy to use.

-Another thing to consider is how the fire pit has been designed to ensure the fire burns efficiently.
-Some fire pits are basic without any real efficiency design features.
-For a fire that burns efficiently, look for features such as high sides in case of windy conditions, air vents and air holes to help with a more efficient burn and fire pits made with a thick metal to better conduct and retain heat.
+Another thing to consider when camping with fire pits is its design to ensure the fire burns efficiently.
+Unfortunately, some camping fire pit portable options are basic without any real efficiency design features.
+For a camping fireplace that burns efficiently, look for features such as high sides in case of windy conditions, air vents and air holes to help with a more efficient burn and fire pits made with a thick metal to conduct better and retain heat.

 As well as relaxing around the campfire, many people enjoy using their campfire for cooking their meals.
 If this sounds like you, you may want to consider a portable fire pit that can also be used for cooking.
-These do tend to be more expensive, but they are also double the fun.
+A camp grill fire pit does tend to be more expensive, but they are also double the fun.

-Obviously, any fire can be used for cooking, but a portable fire pit designed with cooking in mind makes it so much easier.
-Usually, these fire pits allow you to add a grill or plate to make it easy for cooking.
+Any fire can be used for cooking, but a portable fire pit designed with cooking in mind makes it so much easier.
+Usually, these fire pits allow you to add a grill or plate to make it easy to cook.